Blubern/GCH-CSharpAspUnitTest/README.md

 - Ask Copilot what the function is doing
 - Use the /test command
 - Make the Tests working - think about the test coverage
-- Ask Copilot to help you to refactor the Code
+- Ask Copilot to help you refactor the Code
-- Ask Copilot if he can explain you the long regex
+- Ask Copilot if he can explain to you the long regex

 ## Challenge 4 - Tipps
-- Paste the Phyton code into Github Copilot chat and ask for: "can you convert me the phyton code into a c# class. convert the user input into parameters. and the output into a result class"
+- Paste the Phyton code into Github Copilot chat and ask for: "Can you convert me the phyton code into a c# Class. convert the user input into parameters. and the output into a result class"
 - Ask Copilot to generate a Blazor Page for the Calculation.
 Don't forget the Navigation Menu

 # Finish